Clark Paulsen, Division Chief

 American Express State of California Government Card

-The American Express (AMEX) State of California Government card issued to an employee is maintained on an individual billing and payment basis.
+The American Express (AMEX) State of California Government card issued to an employee to be maintained on an individual billing and payment basis.
 This places the responsibility for reviewing statements and making payment on the employee, not the department.
-Business travel expenses charged appear on the monthly billing statement sent directly to the employee.
+Business travel expenses charged appear on the employee's monthly billing statement.
 The employee submits a travel expense claim for reimbursement and pays American Express the total amount due.

 Frequent travelers may apply for this card to pay for travel expenses.
 American Express defines a frequent traveler as someone who travels on state business at least five (5) times or charges at least $5,000 per year.

 Is issued in the traveler's name based on personal credit history,

 The traveler must pay all charges in full monthly.

 For more information, contact the Division of Accounting's Travel Policy Section.

 Use of the AMEX State of California Government Card supports the State's efforts for negotiating the best rates possible through reporting of vendor usage.
 The use of this card is an effective and efficient means of managing business travel expenses resulting in a reduction in administrative costs, increased control over travel expenses, and an extended float on travel funds.
 Key benefits include:

 - $350,000 door to door Business Travel Accident Insurance.